rolling-scopes-school/tasks/tasks/codejam-the-gem-puzzle(en).md

 - [ ] the game can be restarted without reloading the page: `+10`
 - [ ] game duration and number of moves are displayed: `+10`
 - [ ] tiles can be dragged with use of mouse: `+10`
-- [ ] implemented saving the state of the game and saving the top 10 results using LocalStorage:: `+10`
+- [ ] implemented saving the state of the game and saving the top 10 results using LocalStorage: `+10`
 - [ ] implemented selection of different sizes for frame: `+10`

 ### Hacker scope +20